YameiDeng/BAANet/README.md

 ```

-If you want to train the deep leanring networks on the proposed articular surface ("data_a") and epiphysis ("data_e") datasets, please update the path in the train.py. i.e.,
+If you want to train the deep leanring networks on the proposed articular surface ("data_a") and epiphysis ("data_e") datasets, please update the path in the train.py:

+For the articular surface dataset:
 ''''
 train_dataset_path = './data_e/train'
 val_dataset_path = './data_e/val'